 Blacksmith TPO Baseline

-Syndicated and POS baselines are a standard reference for CPGs but syndicated data baselines can be unreliable.
+Syndicated and POS baselines are a standard reference for CPGs, but syndicated data baselines can be unreliable.

-Baseline inaccuracies can be caused by:
+Syndicated baseline inaccuracies can be caused by:

 - Inaccurate feeds from retailers (can take upwards of 13 weeks to correct)

 - Data anomalies that show increased non-promoted volume being recorded during specific time periods